cs1302uga/cs1302-ce17/README.md

        T var = si.foo(); // foo returns T, because A is replaced with T } // bar
    ```

-   If you have any questions about this, then

 ### Exercise Steps